redis/redis-doc/commands/script flush.md

 Flush the Lua scripts cache.

-Plase check the `EVAL` page for detailed information about how Redis Lua scripting works.
+Please refer to the `EVAL` documentation for detailed information about Redis Lua scripting.

 @return